AdamZaiter/Chess-News/README.md

 # Chess news
-ICA2 project for a Prague College class
+ICA project for a Prague College class